The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Illustrating the TruEnd-procedure using real-world data

+Using the mortgage dataset, we graph the contamination degree $\bar{\phi}(\boldsymbol{B},b)$ in \autoref{fig:ContaminationDegrees} across several candidate thresholds $b\in\mathcal{S}_\mathrm{b}$.
+The search space is enumerated using expert judgement\footnote{The way in which $\mathcal{S}_\mathrm{b}$ is enumerated will not only depend on the particular loan portfolio, but also on the practitioner's judgement regarding which values can intuitively constitute a "small balance" given the portfolio's context.
+Moreover, these particular values in $\mathcal{S}_\mathrm{b}$ were confirmed as contextually viable candidates by industry-based practitioners.} and is the same for both datasets; i.e.,

 Evidently, the $\bar{\phi}(\boldsymbol{B},b)$-quantity appears to be a monotonically increasing function of $b$, and even somewhat linear.
 This result is intuitively sensible since $\bar{M}_1(\boldsymbol{B},b)$ should increase in tandem with $b$, especially when denoting balances smaller than $b$ as "practically zero-valued" towards identifying TZB-periods later.
-Then, we define the so-called \textit{midpoint} across all contamination degrees as the average $\bar{\phi}(\boldsymbol{B},b)$-value between the lowest and highest of such degrees; i.e., $50\%\cdot\sum{\bar{\phi}(\boldsymbol{B},b)}$ for the first and last $b$-values within $\mathcal{S}_b$ from \autoref{eq:searchspace_b}.
+Then, we define the \textit{midpoint} across all contamination degrees as the average $\bar{\phi}(\boldsymbol{B},b)$-value between the lowest and highest of such degrees; i.e., $50\%\cdot\sum{\bar{\phi}(\boldsymbol{B},b)}$ for the first and last $b$-values within $\mathcal{S}_\mathrm{b}$ from \autoref{eq:searchspace_b}.
 The resulting midpoint of 0.065\% is then used as the $w$-value in \autoref{eq:Objective_loan}, thereby calibrating the TruEnd-procedure towards this particular mortgage portfolio.
+This $w$-value is similarly calibrated for the credit card portfolio, resulting in a midpoint of 3.916\%.
 This rather simplistic method for finding a $w$-value produces reasonable and intuitive optimisation results, as will be shown later.
-However, future research can most certainly improve upon this aspect of calibrating the TruEnd-procedure, as well as examine the impact of the chosen $\tau$-value.
+However, it is imperative to acknowledge the significance of this $w$-value when calibrating the TruEnd-procedure to any particular portfolio, as our results attest.
+Therefore, future research can most certainly improve upon this aspect, as well as examine the impact of the chosen $\tau$-value.